jaspervdj/number-six/README.markdown

 - `!addgod password`: This adds the sender as a god.
 Obviously, you should run this in a private query.
 - `!removegod`: Removes you as a god.
-- `!removegod nick`: Removes the given user as god.
+- `!removegod pattern`: Removes all gods which match the given pattern.

 Google
 ------